broderF/varwatch/README.md

 # Building Project

 - jump into the varwatch folder
-- mvn install clean
+- sudo mvn install clean

 # Starting VarWatch

 - jump into the docker folder
-- docker-compose build
+- sudo docker-compose build
-- docker compose up
+- sudo docker compose up

 Now you can use the varwatch website in your browser: localhost:5000

 Path to the database /tmp/mysql_data
 Path to the worker log /tmp/worker_data

-Release VarWatch: docker-compose down
+Release VarWatch: sudo docker-compose down
-Rebuild: docker-compose down && docker-compose build --force-rm && docker-compose up
+Rebuild: sudo docker-compose down && sudo docker-compose build --force-rm && sudo docker-compose up

 If you want to throw away the current database you have to delete the /tmp/mysql_data and /tmp/worker_data folder.